 - Teaching: Practitioners can teach ACE events or teach university courses in behavior analysis at a qualifying institution.

 - Scholarship: Practitioners can publish an article on behavior analysis in a peer reviewed journal.
 They could also write a review or decision letter on an article in behavior analysis and submit to a peer reviewed journal.

 Career Trajectory and Designations

-The American Psychological Association (APA), which is also concerned with maintaining high ethical and educational standards among practitioners, offers a post-doctoral certification in behavioral psychology, which parallels the purpose of the BACB’s certification hierarchy.
+The American Psychological Association (APA), is concerned with maintaining high ethical and educational standards among practitioners.
+They offer a post-doctoral certification in behavioral psychology.
+This certification parallels the purpose of the BACB’s certification hierarchy.

 ABA vs BCBA How to Decide?

 Both career paths can be rewarding, so how do you decide?
 Here are a couple of tips to help you make this important decision.

 - Talk to industry experts- Research organizations in your area and meet with professionals working in each role.
 Find out what they like or dislike about their role.
 Learn what their day typically looks like.